funkmaster2/webvi-examples/Guides/JSLI/README.md

 - I8, I16, I32, U8, U16, U32
 - Single, Double

-Notably, number types I64, U64, Complex, and Fixed-Point are not supported by the JSLI.
+Notably, the I64, U64, Complex, and Fixed-Point Number types are not supported by the JSLI.

 ## How are the LabVIEW types represented in JavaScript?